ralfbiedert/cheats.rs/content/_index.md

 ## Float Types

-Where `E` denotes exponent data, `M` or `m` a mantissa data (each bits or bytes, depending on context), and S data containing the sign bit.
+Where `E` denotes exponent data, `M` or `m` a mantissa data (each bits or bytes, depending on context), and S data containing the sign bit (TODO).
 Values again depicted for little-endian architectures (e.g., x86-64).